Hydrodynamics of Random-Organizing Hyperuniform Fluids: Results

 \subsection{Model}

-We consider a 2D system consisting of $N$ hard spheres (See Fig. \ref{Fig1}a), in which each particle has a mass $m$ and a diameter $\sigma$.
-We initialize all the particles in the system with random velocities, and particles interact (collide) with each other only through reciprocal center-to-center repulsion.
-When two particles collide, an additional energy $\Delta E$ is imported to the kinetic energy of the two particles, which conserves their momentum.
-During the simulation, the kinetic energy and momentum of each particle is dissipated continuously into the background through the linear friction force, and the equation motion of particle $i$ between two consecutive collisions can be described as
+We first consider a minimal model consisting of $N$ hard spheres (See Fig. \ref{Fig1}A).
+Each particle has a mass $m$, a diameter $\sigma$ and a random initial velocity.
+Particles undergo active collision with reciprocal center-to-center impulsions, in which an additional kinetic energy $\Delta E$ is injected through each collision between two particles.
+The kinetic energy is then dissipated through the (frictional) damping, and the equation motion of particle $i$ between two consecutive collisions is

-where $\gamma$ is the friction coefficient.
-There are two characteristic lengths in the system: i) the static mean free path (MFP) $l_m$, which at low density can be written as

-with $\tilde{\rho}=N\sigma^2/V$ the reduced density of the system and $V$ the 2D volume; and ii) the dissipation length $l_d$, i.e., the typical distance that isolated activated particles can travel, which represents the strength of inertia of the particles
+with $\gamma$ the damping coefficient.
+This model is a generalization of previous time-discrete random-organizing models~\cite{hexner2015,tjhung2015,hexner2017enhanced, hexner2017noise,ma2019hyperuniformity} by incorporating the inertia of the particles and it has two characteristic lengths: i) the mean free path $l_m$, which at low density is proportional to ${\sigma }/{\tilde{\rho}}$, with $\tilde{\rho}=N\sigma^d/V$ the dimensionless particle number density, $V$ the volume of the system and $d$ the dimension of the system; ii) the dissipation length $l_d$, i.e., the typical distance that an isolated activated particle can travel,

-where we assume two particles collide with vanishing approaching velocities and $v_{0}= \sqrt{\Delta E/m}$ is the typical activated velocity to each particle.
-As our system only has two energy~(time)~-related quantities, i.e., $\Delta E$ and $\gamma$, we define $\Delta E$ and $\tau_0=\sqrt{m\sigma^2/\Delta E}$ as the unit of energy and time, respectively.
-The typical dissipation time is $\tau_d=(l_d/\sigma) \tau_0$.
-Systems with the same $l_m$ and $l_d$ are physically identical and these two characteristic lengths uniquely define the state of the system.
-We employ a newly-devised efficient event-driven simulation method to simulate this deterministic system with periodic boundary conditions in all directions.
-This method avoids numerical errors from integrating the equation of motion with discrete time step, and also provides considerable accelerations when the system approaches the absorbing critical point compared with time-driven molecular dynamic simulations (see Methods for the simulation details).
+which represents the strength of inertia of the particles.
+Here we assume two particles collide with vanishing approaching velocities and $\sqrt{\Delta E/m}$ is the typical activated velocity to each particle.
+As our system only has two energy~(time)~-related quantities, i.e., $\Delta E$ and $\gamma$, the typical dissipation time associated with $\gamma$ can be written as $\tau_d = m/\gamma=(l_d/\sigma) \tau_0$ by assuming $\tau_0 \equiv \sqrt{m\sigma^2/\Delta E}$ the unit of time.
+Therefore, $l_m$ and $l_d$ uniquely define the state of the system.
+We devise a new event-driven algorithm to simulate this underdamped system in both 2D and 3D with full periodic boundary conditions (see Method for the simulation details).
+As the conclusion we obtain is independent of dimensionality, in the following, we focus on the 2D systems and leave the results of 3D systems in \emph{SI Appendix}.